Skye Sweetnam: 2007–2008: Sound Soldier

-Sweetnam's song "(Let's Get Movin') Into Action" was also used in an episode of the Canadian teen drama Degrassi: The Next Generation, in one deleted scene from Bandslam, and in the films Balls Out: Gary the Tennis Coach, Hotel for Dogs, and the 2010 popular film Ramona and Beezus (starring Joey King and Selena Gomez).
-It was also included in the soundtrack for Music from Degrassi: The Next Generation.
+"(Let's Get Movin') Into Action", a reworked version of the Armstrong collaboration, was used in the Canadian television series Degrassi: The Next Generation and appeared in the films Hotel for Dogs and Ramona and Beezus.

-Sweetnam also recorded "Where I Want to Be" for Jun Senoue's album, The Works, and directed a music video for Leah Daniels' song "Northern Señorita" as well as for Ashes' song "Explode (Makes My Head)".
-Sweetnam also co-wrote two songs for Ashes.
+Sweetnam also recorded "Where I Want to Be" for Jun Senoue's album The Works and directed music videos for Leah Daniels and the band Ashes.